HyperDbg/HyperDbg/README.md

 - Alee Amini (<a href="https://twitter.com/AleeAmini">@AleeAmini</a>)

 ## Contributing
 Contributing in HyperDbg is super appreciated.
+We have made a list of potential [tasks](https://github.com/HyperDbg/HyperDbg/blob/master/CONTRIBUTING.md#things-to-work-on) that you might be intersted in contributing towards.

-If you want to create a pull request or contribute in HyperDbg please read [Contribution Guide](https://github.com/HyperDbg/HyperDbg/blob/master/CONTRIBUTING.md).
+If you want to contribute in HyperDbg please read [Contribution Guide](https://github.com/HyperDbg/HyperDbg/blob/master/CONTRIBUTING.md).

 ## License